AKA The Girdle Traverse of Castleton

 P3.
 The long Ed Webster bolt ladder of Stardust is followed, then up to the right to belay overlooking North Chimney.
 110'

 P4.
 Climb down 20', then over the massive chockstone near the top of P2 on the North Chimney.
-Traverse right across the slab to the bolt rap/lower, and swing right onto ledges and 3 bolt belay at the top of pitch 2 on the North Face route.
+Traverse right across the slab to the bolt rap/lower (might need second bolt for the nervous), and swing right onto ledges and 3 bolt belay at the top of pitch 2 on the North Face route.
 110'

 P5.
 Up ledges to the right, then climb down 12' to a beautifully exposed narrow slab traverse line (some of the bolts used to protect this pitch need hangers, nut and washers in place - bring a half inch wrench, or use wires).
 Follow the slab crossing the Sun, Moon, and Stars route to an anchor overlooking The West Face route.
 110' 5.9+ C1 (With pro now in place it should go all free)